jssolichin/React-Native-BeAuthentic/readme.md

 * Connect with others around the globe by sharing thoughts through each question's answer section.
 * Authentic conversation: meaningful conversations are two way streets, so you can only see answer from others if you have shared yours.

-App contains broad topic from:
+App contains broad topics from:
 * Relationships and determining compatibility
 * Networking/interview
 * Self-growth